 "43% of women have had an abortion by the age of 45. ~ Alan Guttmacher Institute

 Have you attended a Rachel's Vineyard retreat and would like to stay connected with past retreatants?
 Join "Companions on the Journey", an online community exclusively for post-abortive women and men who have attended a Rachel's Vineyard Retreat.
-Visit this link to sign up!
+Click on this attachment for more information.

 (Written by 2008 Retreatant)